The ADA definition of disability

 - Places of public accommodation

 The ADA measures an impairment as when the condition is most severe.
-So, if you are only sometimes impaired, the ADA looks at when the symptoms of your disability show the clearest.
+If you are only sometimes impaired, the ADA will look at when your symptoms show the most.

 There are two essential parts to having a disability: